Khurshid Ali Khan

-Major General (R) Khurshid Ali Khan was the Governor of the North-West Frontier Province from 1993 to 1996.
+Khurshid Ali Khan was the Governor of the North-West Frontier Province from 1993 to 1996.

 Early life and education

 He was born on 5 October 1933 to the Swat State Prime Minister Khan Bahadur Hazrat Ali Khan and he was his eldest son.

 His uncle, Khan Bahadur Ahmad Ali Khan was the Commander-in-Chief of the Swat State Army.

 He was educated at Aitchison College, Lahore.
 He belongs to Dargai, Malakand Agency, KPK.

 Khurshid obtained his Bachelor of Arts degree from the Pakistan Military Academy, Kakul in 1955 and post graduated from Command & Staff College, Quetta in 1967.
 He obtained a master's degree in strategic studies from the National Defense College, Rawalpindi in 1975.

 Personal life

 He married Sujat Begum on 31 March 1956.
 They have 3 children, Naushad Ali Khan, Shandana Khan, and Zainab Khan.
 His son Naushad Ali Khan was Chief Commissioner Income tax.

 Political career

-Major General (Retd) Khurshid Ali Khan served as the Governor of the North-West Frontier Province from 1993 to 1996 during Prime Minister Benazir Bhutto's government.
+Khurshid Ali Khan served as the Governor of the North-West Frontier Province from 1993 to 1996 during Prime Minister Benazir Bhutto's government.